2023 Wine eCommerce Industry Report

 Mobile vs. Desktop Usage:

-Marketing Effectiveness:
+Marketing Effectiveness:Â

 Predictions for 2024:

-Increased Focus on Mobile Optimization:
+Increased Focus on Mobile Optimization:Â

 With the growing trend towards mobile use, more emphasis will continue to be placed on mobile optimization in 2024 to enhance the customer experience and engagement.

-Growth in Niche Markets:
+Growth in Niche Markets:Â

-The trend towards specialization in specific types of wines or experiences is anticipated to continue, catering to distinct customer preferences and tastes.
+The trend towards specialization in specific types of wines or experiences is expected to continue, catering to distinct customer preferences and tastes.
 We've seen continued interest in natural wines, country specific wines (in particular lesser found regions like Canada, Croatia, etc), and wine education focused clubs.

-Enhanced Personalization with AI:
+Enhanced Personalization with AI:Â

 The use of Artificial Intelligence in wine eCommerce is expected to significantly advance in 2024.
 AI technologies will play a crucial role in offering personalized recommendations to customers, enhancing their shopping experience.
-This could involve sophisticated algorithms analyzing customer preferences, past purchases, and browsing behavior to suggest wines that align perfectly with their tastes.
-One area that will have many changes from this will be search engine optimization (SEO), which we will address in a future report.
+This could involve sophisticated algorithms analyzing customer preferences, past purchases, and browsing behavior to suggest wines that align perfectly with their tastes.Â

-Advancements in SMS for Wine eCommerce:
+Advancements in SMS for Wine eCommerce:Â

-SMS is poised to become a more significant marketing tool in 2024, offering direct and personalized communication with customers, driving engagement and sales.
-While it has been difficult to leverage in the bev-alc eCommerce space to date, we're seeing more companies open this offering and laws loosening to allow brands to better leverage this channel.
+SMS is poised to become a more significant marketing tool in 2024, offering direct and personalized communication with customers, driving engagement and sales.Â

-Post-COVID Market Correction:
+Post-COVID Market Correction:Â

 Social Media and Influencer Marketing:

-While social media is not addressed in this report, it is something that we run and track as a channel.
-The potential to grow a brand via social media marketing combined with micro-influencers is a tecnique we have seen work for some brands, but not the majority.
+While social media is not addressed in this report, it is something that we run and track as a channel.Â

 With new tools and leveraging affiliate programs combined with influencers, we see this as a viable channel in 2024.